ADA Assistance Program

 ATMs & Concessions: All ATMs and concessions are fully accessible and located throughout the venue.
 If assistance is required, please speak with a BookCon staff member.

-First Aid: Javits Center’s First Aid location is on Level 1 in between Halls C and D
+First Aid: Javits Center’s First Aid location is in the Level 2 Atrium, near Coat Check

 Scooter Charging: Designated charging area will be located on Level 2 of the Javits Center across from the escalators to Hall 1A (against the windows).

-Accessible Bathrooms: The Javits Center has accessible restrooms located throughout the building, these locations will be marked on our Show Maps, coming Spring 2026.
+Accessible Bathrooms: The Javits Center has accessible restrooms located throughout the building, these locations will be marked on our Show Maps.

-Medical and Sharps Disposal: Medical waste and containers are available at the First Aid office, located on Level 1 and included on our show maps, available in Spring 2026.
+Medical and Sharps Disposal: Medical waste and containers are available at the First Aid office, located in Level 2 Atrium lobby and included on our show maps.

 Comments, Questions, Suggestions